-Byju’s makes eighth acquisition this year with math learning platform GeoGebra
+Byju’s makes tenth acquisition this year with math learning platform GeoGebra

-Edtech decacorn, Byju’s, has made its eighth acquisition in 2021 by acquiring Austria-headquartered learning platform, GeoGebra.
+Edtech decacorn, Byju’s, has made its tenth acquisition in 2021 by acquiring Austria-headquartered learning platform, GeoGebra.
 The platform, as per an official statement, has 115 million students onboard and has a dynamic, interactive and collaborative mathematics learning tool.
 The announcement is in line with the edtech leader’s ambitions to expand to overseas geographies after a series of fundraises from a clutch of investors this year.The companies have not disclosed the valuation of the deal.

 This acquisition complements Byju’s overall product strategy and integrates GeoGebra’s capabilities to enable the creation of new product offerings and learning formats to its existing mathematics portfolio.
 It furthers Byju’s aim to make math more engaging, leading to better learning outcomes.
 This synergy of two like-minded companies will bring comprehensive, personalised and immersive learning experiences to all students, a Byju’s spokesperson said.